 Let’s begin this section by addressing the white elephant in the room: tracking and monitoring.
 Hubstaff does an awesome job of it, and I want to explain how it works, and how to address this with your team.
 Don’t overthink this step, but don’t overlook it either.

 The bottom line is this; Your team exists to help your business succeed.
-Do you think your team members want you spending hours on admin?
+Do you think your team members want you to spend hours on admin?
 Do you think they want fast communication or slow communication?

 You and your employees are on the same team.
 If you believe that they are actually trying to slow down communication or want you to waste time on admin, then you have the wrong team.